mebdivio/CDdemo/README.md

           divio project deploy --remote-id "$DIVIO_PROJECT_ID"

+On the terminal:
+* Create and git initialize a directory
-* On the terminal, create a directory git initialize and clone your github repository.
+* Clone your github repository
-* Develop your applications and git push to github actions to automatically deploy your changes to Divio.
+* Develop your applications and
+* git push to continuously deploy to Divio.